-Update: There’s one thing that I have discovered recently that, if you have a block of comment line (continuous), you can use a line continuation character (an underscore must be immediately preceded by a space).
+Update: There’s one thing that I have discovered recently if you have a block of comment line (continuous), you can use a line continuation character (an underscore must be immediately preceded by a space).

-In the above example, I have used an apostrophe only at the starting of the first line of the comment, the rest two-line don’t have an apostrophe but I have used line continuation character to give a line break at the end of the first line and the second line.
+In the above example, I have used an apostrophe only at the start of the first line of the comment, the rest two-line don’t have an apostrophe but I have used line continuation character to give a line break at the end of the first line and the second line.

 Use the “REM” Keyword to Insert a Comment in VBA